On the Pauli Spectrum of QAC0: Introduction

 Our main learning result is an algorithm for learning channels with Pauli weight that is low-degree concentrated.
 Combining this with our low-degree concentration bound for $\QACZ$ channels (\Cref{eq:our-lmn1}) immediately provides a learning algorithm for $\QACZ$ channels (with limited auxiliary qubits).
 Specifically, we show that quantum channels from $\nin$ to $1$ qubits that are implemented with a $\QACZ$ circuit and $o(\mathrm{poly}\log(n))$ auxiliary qubits can be learned\footnote{By ``learning a channel'' we mean learning an approximation (in Frobenius distance) of its Choi representation.} using quasipolynomial, i.e. $2^{O(\mathrm{poly}\log \nin)}$, samples .
 In comparison, naive tomography would require $2^{O(n)}$ samples.

 \paragraph{A Quantum Low-Degree Algorithm.} Our algorithm is inspired by---and closely follows the structure of---the classical low-degree algorithm introduced by \cite{LMN:93}.

 The first step of the learning algorithm is to estimate all low-degree Pauli coefficients (i.e. all $P\in\calP_n$ for $|P|\leq \mathrm{poly}\log(n)$) to sufficiently high accuracy.
 We consider two different learning models: \begin{itemize} \item \textbf{Choi state samples:} In the first model we are given copies of the Choi state $\chois_\calE = \frac{\choirE}{\tr(\choirE)}$.
 We apply Classical Shadow Tomography~\cite{Huang2020} to learn the Pauli coefficients. \item \textbf{Measurement queries:} In this model, the learner is allowed to query an input state $\rho$ and observable $O$ and is given the measurement outcome of $\calE(\rho)$ with respect to $O$.
-For this setting, we perform direct tomography on the quantum channel $\calE$ for specially chosen input states $\rho$ and measurement observables $O$. \end{itemize} While our approaches for both settings achieve similar sample complexity, the latter has the benefit of being more feasible (from an experimental implementation standpoint) than the former.
+For this setting, we perform direct tomography on the quantum channel $\calE$ for specially chosen input states $\rho$ and measurement observables $O$.
+This model was concurrently explored in the context of arbitary quantum processes, under the name ``Quantum Process Statistical Queries (QPSQ)'' model \cite{wadhwa2024learning}. \end{itemize} While our approaches for both settings achieve similar sample complexity, the latter has the benefit of being more feasible (from an experimental implementation standpoint) than the former.
 Furthermore, the first approach can be thought of as analogous to learning from random labeled examples, and the second can be thought of as learning from query access to the function.

 \paragraph{``Rounding'' to CPTP maps.} After obtaining estimates $\wt{\choir}(P)$ for each of the Pauli coefficients $\wh{\choir}(P)$, the final step is to round $\widetilde{\Phi}_{\calE}=\sum_{P} \widetilde{\Phi}_{\calE}(P) P$ to a Choi representation of a valid quantum channel--- that is, a completely-positive trace-preserving (CPTP) map.
 Since the set of all CPTP Choi representations is a convex set, we show that there exists a projection onto this set that will only reduce the distance of our learned state to the true Choi representation.
 However, it remains open whether there exists an algorithm to implement an exact rounding procedure in quasipolynomial time.
 Note that this final step is analogous to the classical low-degree algorithm's use of the sign function, as in \Cref{eqn:sng_function}.